Sign Up

 Parenteral Administration

-Extravasation and infiltration are terms used interchangeably in the literature; both reflect a misdirection of intravenous fluid or drug into the tissue surrounding the intravenous site.
-Infiltration or extravasation injuries occur when fluids or drugs penetrate the tissue surrounding an intravenous catheter site and are a known complication of peripheral IV use (Driscoll et al., 2015).
-Extravasation is usually defined as the inadvertent administration of a vesicant solution, while infiltration is defined as a non-vesicant solution.
-Both injuries result from damage to vessel endothelium, which allows the fluid to penetrate tissues surrounding an IV site.
-The extent of damage that follows such an event depends on the extravasated substance and fluid volume that has leaked into the interstitium.
-The best prevention of serious damage is close attention to the intravenous site where the drug is infusing.
+Both of these injuries result from damage to the vessel endothelium, which allows the fluid to leak through the vessel and into the tissues surrounding an IV site (Odom et al., 2018).
+The extent of damage that follows such an event depends on what the extravasated substance is, the fluid volume, and the mechanical pressure that has leaked into the interstitium (Odom et al., 2018; Driscoll et al., 2015).
+The best prevention of serious damage is close attention to the intravenous site where the medication is infusing because prompt identification and removal of the medication can help to reduce risk of harm (Odom et al., 2018).
 Using appropriate IV drug administration guidelines and completing thorough IV site assessments can decrease infiltrations and prevent serious damage.
 Hyaluronidase, an enzyme that destroys tissue cement, may be useful for treating extravasation.

-IM drug therapy may be used in larger, well-perfused infants.
-The rate of absorption of the drug from IM administration depends on the blood flow to the site and the surface area of the muscle (Ku and Smith, 2014).
-The chemical properties of the drug can also affect absorption.
 IM administration is not appropriate if the infant is cold or vasoconstricted.
-IM administration of a high dose of a caustic drug and burns tissue may produce a depot effect in which the drug remains in a puddle-like collection within the tissue, and absorption is delayed and often incomplete.
+IM administration of a high dose of a caustic drug can potentially burn tissue and may produce a “depot” effect in which the drug remains in a puddle-like collection within the tissue, and absorption is delayed and often incomplete.

 Enteral Administration

-Enteral therapy is an integral part of long-term management for many premature infants.
+Enteral therapy is an integral part of long-term clinical management for many premature infants.
 Enteral drug therapy may produce unpredictable circulating concentrations for drugs that undergo hepatic first-pass elimination (removing a large portion of the drug during the first circulation through an organ).
 Many of the drugs used orally are available only as tablets or capsules.
 There is limited information on the product's bioavailability as to which active ingredients are absorbed and the time at which maximum serum concentration is achieved.
 Drugs available in suspensions and the oral solution often have volumes that are inappropriate for the neonate.
 The product may be concentrated such that accurate measuring is difficult.
 These preparations may also contain "silent" or inert ingredients such as preservatives that are harmless to adults but may result in toxicity when administered frequently to neonates.

 Aerosolized Drugs

-The delivery of drugs to the lung would appear to be optimal because this is the desired site of action of many therapies prescribed in the neonatal population.
-Intrapulmonary administration via drug inhalation is used to achieve a local effect.
-Development of the lung influences the effectiveness of drugs delivered by this route (Tayman, 2020).
 The particle size produced by various inhalers and nebulized solutions may be much larger than the airway diameter itself.
 This discrepancy may preclude the premature infant from receiving the most benefit from a drug administered by inhalation because the larger particles of the drug may deposit in the airway before reaching the intended site of activity.

 Rectal Administration